kodius/rightsignature-api/README.md

 @rs_oauth.set_request_token(token, secret)
 ```

-After loading the configuration, you can use wrappers in RightSignature::Connection to call the API, or use RightSignature::Connection for more custom calls.
+After loading the configuration, you can use wrappers in RightSignature2013::Connection to call the API, or use RightSignature2013::Connection for more custom calls.

 Documents
 ---------